ChristianGaertner/TextAdventure/README.md

 The gameplay will consist of many puzzles and tasks to solve and eventually get the datacenter up and running again.

-*Disclaimer*: at this point in time no puzzle has been implemented so far!
+*Disclaimer*: at this point in time only one puzzle has been implemented so far!

 ### Commands